Un rescate de huevitos: Plot

 Barón Roncovich later arrived at his mansion, and the Master Chef's crew take the plants to the dining hall where Duquesa hosted a dinner auction.
 The Chef's crew later discover the eggs' disappearance; however, he found them on the plants they were hiding and ordered the crew to gather them.
 Just then, Toto and his crew, along with animals he recruited, battle against the guests and the bandits.
 After claiming victory and rescuing the eggs, Toto and Di were finally reunited with Max and Uly, where Toto apologized to his children for the ribbon incident.
-Suddenly, a huge gas leak-triggered fire broke out and Toto and Di managed to escape alive with their children eggs.
+Suddenly, a huge gas leak-triggered fire broke out and Toto and Di managed to escape alive with their eggs.

 They board on a plane back home after bidding goodbye to their animal friends.
-However, the now-fired Duquesa found her way inside and locked all the doors, in attempt to steal back the eggs for her own plans.
+However, Duquesa found her way inside and locked all the doors, in attempt to steal back the eggs for her own plans.
 An idea came to Max and Uly and they tried to enter the cargo room when Toto briefly held them back before agreeing to trust them.
 As they fought back against Duquesa, Huevo de Águila Real hatched into a newborn eagle and sent her flying out of the plane with a parachute.
 Following another victory, the entire crew sang and danced.
 Meanwhile, Duquesa complained about studying as she landed at a river.
 Toto's family and friends finally made it back with Max and Uly to the "Granjas", continuing the dance party as the roadrunner egg ends the film.